rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 So Jesus said to them, The light is among you for a little while longer.
 Walk while you have the light, lest darkness overtake you.
 The one who walks in the darkness does not know where he is going. ^1235

-While you have the light, believe in the light, that you may become sons of light.
-When Jesus had said these things, he departed and hid himself from them. ^1236
+While you have the light, believe in the light, that you may become sons of light.When Jesus had said these things, he departed and hid himself from them. ^1236

 Though he had done so many signs before them, they still did not believe in him, ^1237

-so that the word spoken by the prophet Isaiah might be fulfilled : Lord, who has believed what he heard from us, and to whom has the arm of the Lord been revealed? ^1238
+so that the word spoken by the prophet Isaiah might be fulfilled: Lord, who has believed what he heard from us, and to whom has the arm of the Lord been revealed? ^1238

 Therefore they could not believe.
 For again Isaiah said, ^1239